-Auditors' Report

-Report on the audit of the financial statements
+Auditors' Report (Free translation from the original in Portuguese) Report on the audit of the financial statements

 Opinion

 We have audited the financial statements of Transportes Aéreos Portugueses, S.A. (the Entity), which comprise the statement of financial position as at December 31, 2017 (which shows total assets of Euro 2,220,869,811 and total shareholders' equity of Euro 233,973,433 including a net profit of Euro 100,411,383), the income statement, the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies.